ccrma/webchuck/docs/classes/Chuck.md

 ▸ **getAssociativeFloatArrayValue**(`variable`, `key`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Get the value (by key) of an associative float array in ChucK Resolve the deferred promise with .value() e.g. theChucK.getAssociateIntArrayValue("var", "key").value();
+Get the value (by key) of an associative float array in ChucK.
+Resolve the deferred promise with .value(). e.g. theChucK.getAssociateIntArrayValue("var", "key").value();

 #### Parameters